By helping you understand what you can do in English.

 You can use the CLBPT results to:

-prove your English language skills to your employer or apply for a professional course at a college.
+• prove your English language skills to your employer or apply for the Adult Learning Program or English for Academic Purposes at NSCC.

 Please inform us about this situation as soon as possible.
 We will arrange a second assessor to look at your test papers and will let you know about our decision promptly.